 February 2020 – Product Launch

-AMPAK Company, Inc. was reported to launch a range of encapsulated ingredients for the baking industry which comprises, sorbic acid, sodium bicarbonate, malic acid, fumaric acid, citric acid, calcium propionate, and ammonium bicarbonate which extends the functionality of enhancing flavors among others.
-This new line of product has been launched to enable modern bakeries to provide bespoke baking solutions.
+AMPAK Company, Inc. was reported to launch a range of encapsulated ingredients for the baking industry, comprising sorbic acid, sodium bicarbonate, malic acid, fumaric acid, citric acid, calcium propionate, and ammonium bicarbonate which extends the functionality of enhancing flavors among others.
+This new line of products has been launched to enable modern bakeries to provide bespoke baking solutions.

 August 2020 – Acquisition